How To Build a Natural Pond Step By Step

 Apply the glue liberally to both clean components and then insert the pipe into the NPT fitting holding it firmly in place for about 20 seconds to allow for curing. proceed to backfill the area with loose soil and compact the dirt around the plumbing components to protect the connection.

-Begin excavating the first shelf of the pond approximately 20 to 25 centimetres on your way to the 60 centimeter maximum depth specified by your pond kit.
+Begin excavating the first shelf of the pond approximately 20 to 25 centimetres on your way to the 60 centimetre maximum depth specified by your pond kit.

 Start in the middle and use the soil to build up a berm around the bio falls.
 Dig a small trench around the perimeter of the pond for the exposed pipe outside the berm, lay the pipe in the trench and backfill around it with the loose soil.